Arjun Ram Meghwal: Political life

 In 2009, he was elected as a Member of Parliament representing the Bhartiya Janata Party from Bikaner constituency.

 In the general election of 2014, he was re-elected from the Bikaner constituency for the 16th Lok Sabha.
 He was Chief Whip of Bhartiya Janta Party in the Lok Sabha and Chairman of the House Committee.

 In May 2019, Meghwal became Minister of State for Parliamentary Affairs and Heavy Industries and Public Enterprises.

 Personal life

 He is married to Pana Devi with whom he has two sons and two daughters.
-He loves to visit universities and colleges as Minister.
-He is a good player of badminton and was a bureaucrat by profession.
+He is a good player of badminton and was a bureaucrat by profession, an IAS Officer in Rajasthan.
 His cousin Madan Gopal Meghwal is also a politician from Indian National Congress.